runatlantis/atlantis/runatlantis.io/docs/atlantis-yaml-reference.md

   * NOTE: if the step is executed before `init` then Atlantis won't have switched to this workspace yet.
 * `ATLANTIS_TERRAFORM_VERSION` - The version of Terraform used for this project, ex. `0.11.0`.
 * `DIR` - Absolute path to the current directory.
+* `PLANFILE` - Absolute path to the location where Atlantis expects the plan to either be generated (by plan) or already exist (if running apply).
+Can be used to override the built-in `plan`/`apply` commands, ex. `run: terraform plan -out $PLANFILE`.
 :::

 ## Next Steps